Free-Software-Melbourne/FSM-Licensing/slides/intro.md

 automatic assignment

-### What is a license?
+### What is a License?

 <hr />

-Licences

-- set of legal terms used by copyright holders
+- A set of legal terms used by copyright holders
-- grant rights to users to read and use the work
+- Grant rights to users to read and use the work
-- grant or deny specific rights upon the user of a piece of software
+- Grant or deny specific rights upon the user of a piece of software

 Note:
 legal terms